Five in a row or not, Jim Gavin was in character facing the press after the final whistle.

 “Life is not a straight line, there are twists and turns and cul-de-sacs.
 The way it happened was the way it happened.
 He was always welcomed and I think I was consistent on that.”

-Gavin’s Dublin has a constantly changing cast of characters, though that’s not deliberate, he pointed out: “It’s not something that I set out purposely to do, we do base it on who is performing well and we’ve been consistent on that.
+Gavin’s Dublin has a constantly changing cast of characters, though that’s not deliberate, he pointed out: “It’s not something that I set out purposely to do, we do base it on who is performing well and we’ve been really consistent on that with the players.

 Five in a row represents history, but is it a watershed?
 Will players continue after this weekend’s victory?